 Q: Are all of the features mentioned above available?

-A: Gap Filling and Loss of Signal Detection are available now.
-The remaining features, configurable aggregation duration and the event based streaming algorithm will be released incrementally throughout the rollout period.
+A: Gap Filling, Signal Loss Detection, and configurable aggregation duration are available now.
+The event based streaming algorithm will be released later in the year.

 Q: Will this eliminate false positives.